matthew-ia/cayo/docs/config-reference.md

 - **Type**: `<SveltePreprocessor> | Array<SveltePreprocessor>]`
 - **Default**: `[]`

-Passed to the Svelte Rollup plugin, but is appended to an array of Cayo's internally defined preprocessors, which is only [`svelte-preprocess`](https://github.com/sveltejs/svelte-preprocess).
+Passed to the Svelte Rollup plugin, but is appended to an array of Cayo's internally defined preprocessors (which is only [`svelte-preprocess`](https://github.com/sveltejs/svelte-preprocess)).
 [See plugin options](https://github.com/sveltejs/rollup-plugin-svelte#usage).

 ### `svelte.compilerOptions`
 - **Type**: `object` _(of options)_